SAP-samples/teched2024-XP280/exercises/ex3/README.md

 After completing these steps you will have enhanced the configuration to create SAP Build code in your subaccount.

-To do so Terraform provides the [module block](https://developer.hashicorp.com/terraform/language/modules/syntax) that allows us to specifiy a module including its location and the parameters it expects.
+To do so Terraform provides the [module block](https://developer.hashicorp.com/terraform/language/modules/syntax) that allows us to specify a module including its location and the parameters it expects.
 In our case the module is local so provide the path to the module folder.

 Besides that we need to add the new variables for the user that should get the assignment of the role collections.
 Let's do this.